formaloo/quiz-app-android/README.md

 ![Screenshots](images/learn_android_home.png)![Screenshots](images/learn_android_image.png)![Screenshots](images/learn_android_section.png)![Screenshots](images/learn_android_q.png)

 To create your own forms you need an Formaloo account, [you can signup now](https://accounts.formaloo.net/profiles/signup/?) :)
-After login to your account go to [dashboard](https://dash.formaloo.net/u/) and create your desire form.
+After login to your account go to [dashboard](https://dash.formaloo.net/u/) and create your desire forms.

-If you prefer to create forms programmatically you can use these endpoints:
+## The Code
+ You can find the detail of used endpoints below:

 <details>
 <summary>Create Form</summary>